 5. Reprice “expiring” items – If you sell grocery items or other items that come with an expiration date, then it’s a good idea to reprice any inventory that might be getting close to Amazon’s cut off dates for expiration.
 Remember, Amazon’s expiration date guidelines state that any items within 50 days of expiring will be removed for disposal by Amazon.
 If you have any items nearing the 50 day mark, it would be wise to reprice your item to sell ASAP.

-I’ll do a blog post soon about how I price my inventory, but here is a sneak peek.
-It’s a combination of many different factors: the price I paid for the item, prices of FBA competition, current sales rank, sales rank history, and pricing history.
+When it comes to pricing you inventory, think about these factors: the price I paid for the item, prices of FBA competition, current sales rank, sales rank history, and pricing history.
 I even listen to what my intuition tells me when I price my items.
 After doing this for so long, I’ve started to get a feeling of how to best price my items.
 My main goal is to price items competitively.
 Sometimes I want to be the lowest FBA price and sometimes I want to match the lowest FBA price.
 Other times I price my items above the current low price, because I think I can get more for my items eventually.
-It’s a detailed process, and I’ll gladly share with you more about my pricing strategies in a later blog.
+Most of the time, I use the Keepa graphs to help me price well.
+It’s a detailed process, and that’s a simple summary of the main points.

 As always, there will be exceptions to these repricing strategies, but overall, they should help you sell more items and get more capital back into your pocket than if you had left the prices alone.